 Clusters do not report activity resulting from the use of DStreams.
-This means that an autoterminating cluster may be terminated while it is running DStreams.
+This means that an auto-terminating cluster may be terminated while it is running DStreams.
 Turn off auto termination for clusters running DStreams or consider using Structured Streaming.

-- The auto termination feature monitors only Spark jobs, not user-defined local processes.
-Therefore, if all Spark jobs have completed, a cluster may be terminated even if local processes are running.
+The auto termination feature monitors only Spark jobs, not user-defined local processes.
+Therefore, if all Spark jobs have completed, a cluster may be terminated, even if local processes are running.